Spring 2025 Reading Groups

 Our reading groups allow small groups of students to intensively engage with a topic and with each other across a semester.
 Participating students represent a range of viewpoints, readings are selected with contrasting interpretations, and meetings take place over dinner, led by the group leader.
 Groups meet roughly every other week at a time that works best with the participants' schedules.

-Be sure to check back soon for a new lineup of fall reading groups!
-Have any questions or even an idea of your own?
+Have any questions or an idea of your own?
 Email us at info@theblueridgecenter.org and we’ll work to make it happen.

 Past Reading Groups